 - Some companies might make group purchases of my newsletter or books.
 Like the above, I don't keep tabs on such purchases - most of these come as self-service.

-- I have worked in the past at Microsoft, Skyscanner, and Uber, companies I sometimes mention in my writing.
+- I have worked in the past at Uber, Microsoft, Skyscanner and JP Morgan: companies I sometimes mention in my writing.
 These experiences shaped my professional outlook but don't otherwise impact my opinions.
 I hold no stock in either of these companies.

 My revenue sources: